17 Participants Needed

 The trial does not specify if you need to stop taking your current medications.
 However, you cannot take certain cancer treatments or high doses of steroids while participating.
 It's best to discuss your specific medications with the trial team.

-What makes the drug Sotevtamab + FOLFOX unique for colorectal cancer?
+What evidence suggests that Sotevtamab + FOLFOX could be an effective treatment for colorectal cancer?

 Are You a Good Fit for This Trial?